Skip to content

 Heartbeats

-The controller sends Ping(sequence=N) every heartbeat_interval_ms (default 30s).
-The daemon must respond with Pong(sequence=N).
-Three consecutive missed pongs (90s default) mark the node as UNREACHABLE.
+The controller sends Ping(sequence=N); the daemon must answer with Pong(sequence=N).
+Three consecutive missed pongs (90 s by default, from ProtocolConstants.DEFAULT_NODE_TIMEOUT_MS) mark the node UNREACHABLE.

-The daemon also pushes unsolicited NodeStatus updates carrying CPU, memory, free disk, instance count, and used ports.
+Separately, the daemon pushes unsolicited NodeStatus frames every heartbeat_interval_ms carrying CPU, memory, free disk, instance count, and the set of used ports.

 Instance lifecycle